 Arroz Caldo | Filipino Chicken and Rice Soup

 I spoke with him on the phone.
-The storm was beginning to pick up and my dad assured me that he had enough water.
+The storm was beginning to pick up, but my dad assured me that he had enough water.
 Enough food.
 Batteries.
 A generator.
 Even a power inverter.
 And I slowly felt reassured.
-If anyone could McGuyver his way though a hurricane, it’s my dad.
+If anyone could McGuyver his way through a hurricane, then it’s my dad.
 He’s always been Mr. Handy.
 And he’s a mechanical engineer.

-But his one concern were the trees.
+But his one concern was the trees.
 As he spoke of the large trees in front of my childhood home, I became nostalgic.
-I remembered each of those trees fondly: the majestic walnut that dropped its nuts, leaving round, treacherous obstacles to those not paying attention when they walked past our house, the dogwood whose leaves had surely turned its brilliant magenta by now, the oak that was home to the squirrels who scampered on our lawn, and the Japanese maple, whose only job, it seemed, was to look pretty.
-I played amongst those trees, and now I worried that they would fall.
+I remembered each of those trees fondly.
+The majestic walnut that dropped its nuts, leaving round, treacherous obstacles to those not paying attention when they walked past our house.
+The dogwood whose leaves had surely turned brilliant magenta by now.
+The oak that was home to the squirrels who scampered on our lawn.
+The Japanese maple, whose only job, it seemed, was to look pretty.
+I once played amongst those trees, and now I worried that they would fall.

 It was hard to be away, to worry from afar.
-I took solace in knowing that my brother and his fiancee are a relatively short drive away, and that he checked in on him before Sandy.
+I took solace in knowing that my brother and his fiancee were a relatively short drive away and that he had checked in on him before Hurricane Sandy.

 Arroz Caldo (Filipino Chicken and Rice Soup)

 - 1 1 1/2-inch piece ginger peeled and sliced in thick chunks

 - 2 lbs chicken tenderloin or a combination of boneless, skinless thighs and breast, cut into bite-size pieces

 - 1-2 tablespoons fish sauce patis, to taste.
 If you don’t have this handy, just use salt, to taste